Professor of Religion, Psychology, and Culture

 Director of the Program in Theology and Practice

 A native of South Africa, he has completed his studies in South Africa, at Princeton Theological Seminary, and at the Blanton-Peale Graduate Institute (New York City).
 Hamman has lectured widely in North America, Southern Africa, Bangladesh, Australia, and New Zealand.
-Professor Hamman is an Section Editor (pastoral Counseling) for The Encyclopedia of Psychology of Religion (Springer Reference) and on the Editorial Board of Sacred Spaces, e-journal of The American Association of Pastoral Counselors.
-Ordained in the Reformed Church in America, he was Professor of Pastoral Care and Counseling at Western Theological Seminary (Holland, MI) for eleven years prior to joining Vanderbilt Divinity School in 2012.
+Professor Hamman is a Section Editor (Pastoral Counseling) for The Encyclopedia of Psychology of Religion (Springer Reference) and on the Editorial Boards of Sacred Spaces (e-journal of The American Association of Pastoral Counselors), the Journal of Pastoral Theology, and Pastoral Psychology.
+An ordained elder in the Presbyterian Church (USA), Hamman was Professor of Pastoral Care and Counseling at Western Theological Seminary (Holland, MI) for eleven years prior to joining Vanderbilt Divinity School in 2012.

-In his work with the Program in Theology and Practice, Hamman coordinates the training of a generation of professors who are outstanding teachers of people preparing for ministry and groundbreaking scholars in practical theology.
-The program brings select graduate students together with scholars from many disciplines and ministers of many kinds for critical, theological reflection on the lived religion of people and institutions.
+As director of the Program in Theology and Practice, Hamman coordinates the training of a generation of professors who are outstanding teachers of people preparing for ministry and groundbreaking scholars engaged in practical theological inquiry.